rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

     biom summarize-table -i clustering/otu_table_high_conf.biom -o clustering/otu_table_high_conf_summary.txt

 The first four lines of clustering/otu_table_mc1_w_tax_no_pynast_failures_summary.txt are:

-* Num samples: 116
+    Num samples: 24
-* Num observations: 140817
+    Num observations: 2434
-* Total count: 4205125
+    Total count: 12040
-* Table density (fraction of non-zero values): 0.032
+    Table density (fraction of non-zero values): 0.097

-This means that for the 116 separate samples, 140,817 OTUs were called based on 4,205,125 reads.
-Only 3.2% of the values in the sample x OTU table are non-zero (meaning that most OTUs are in a small number of samples).
+This means that for the 24 separate samples, 2434 OTUs were called based on 12040 reads.
+Only 9.7% of the values in the sample x OTU table are non-zero (meaning that most OTUs are in a small number of samples).

 In contrast, the first four lines of  clustering/otu_table_high_conf_summary.txt are:

-* Num samples: 116
+    Num samples: 24
-* Num observations: 4558
+    Num observations: 887
-* Total count: 3840858
+    Total count: 10493
-* Table density (fraction of non-zero values): 0.408
+    Table density (fraction of non-zero values): 0.194

-The number of OTUs has dropped from 140,817 to 4,558 (kept only 3.2% of the OTUs!).
-However, the numbers of reads only dropped from 4,204,125 to 3,840,858 (so 91% of the reads were kept!).
-You can also see that the table density went up by a lot as well, as we would expect.
+The number of OTUs has dropped from 2434 to 887 (kept only 36% of the OTUs!
+This is generally even more drastic for bigger datasets).
+However, the numbers of reads only dropped from 12040 to 10493 (so 87% of the reads were kept).
+You can also see that the table density went up by as well, as we would expect.

 We now need to subsample the number of reads for each sample to the same depth (rarefaction), which is necessary for several downstream analyses.
 There is actually quite a lot of debate about whether rarefaction is necessary (since it throws out data!), but it is still the standard method used in microbiome studies.
 We want to rarify the read depth to the sample with the lowest "reasonable" number of reads.
 Of course, a "reasonable" read depth is quite subjective and depends on how much variation there is between samples.

 You can look at the read depth per sample in clustering/otu_table_high_conf_summary.txt, here are the first five samples (they are sorted from smallest to largest):

-* Counts/sample detail:
+    Counts/sample detail:
-* 57CMK8WT: 12452.0
-* 31CMK6WT: 12518.0
-* 47CMK8KO: 14749.0
-* 75CMK8KO: 14760.0
-* 105CHE6WT: 15540.0
+    106CHE6WT: 388.0
+    111CHE6KO: 402.0
+    39CMK6KO: 405.0
+    79CMK8KO: 408.0
+    113CHE6WT: 411.0

+**Note that this is a test dataset and you normally would rarify to a larger read count** (typically in the 1000s).

-We will rarify to 12,452 reads, since the lowest depth is not a major outlier:
+We will rarify to 380 reads, since the lowest depth is not a major outlier (for this dataset):

+    mkdir final_otu_tables
-    single_rarefaction.py -i clustering/otu_table_high_conf.biom -o final_otu_tables/otu_table.biom -d 12452
+    single_rarefaction.py -i clustering/otu_table_high_conf.biom -o final_otu_tables/otu_table.biom -d 380

-This QIIME command produced another BIOM table with each sample rarified to 12,452 reads.
+This QIIME command produced another BIOM table with each sample rarified to 380 reads.
 In this case no OTUs were lost due to this sub-sampling (which you can confirm by producing a summary table), but this step often will result in low-frequency OTUs being lost from the analysis.

 ### Diversity analyses

-We will now create Unifrac beta diversity (both weighted and unweighted) PCA plots:
+We will now create Unifrac beta diversity (both weighted and unweighted) principal coordinates analysis (PCoA, which slightly different from PCA) plots ( < 1 min on 1 CPU):

     beta_diversity_through_plots.py -m map.txt -t clustering/rep_set.tre -i final_otu_tables/otu_table.biom -o plots/bdiv_otu